 From humble beginnings, the Old Bus Depot Markets’ story began way back in 1992.
 From a simple idea to open a weekly market in the Nation’s Capital, to what the Old Bus Depot Markets is today – we could have never forseen what the Markets have become.
 We are a place full of wonderful characters and their products that all come together each Sunday to surprise and delight all who pass through our doors.

-But back to we two – Morna and Diane.
-Morna Whiting was the ideas genius and mulled over her concept in 1992.
+Our markets began with the ideas of two Canberra women – Diane Hinds and Morna Whiting.
+Morna was the ideas genius and mulled over her concept in 1992.
 ‘Would Canberra embrace a high quality weekly market?’
 She looked at buildings, chatted to people about what makes a good market and thought about style and products.
 Enter Diane Hinds, a friend of Morna’s who she invited to be involved, who contributed her own unique set of skills yet a matched enthusiasm.

-We found the perfect setting, a large industrial space in an old bus depot on Wentworth Avenue, Kingston.
-But stiff competition for the building had us produce a detailed and imaginative submission to government and we were ecstatic when our bid was accepted.
-Following some professional surveying of our fellow Canberrans, we took the final decision to operate a weekly market each Sunday.
+The pair found the perfect setting, a large industrial space in an old bus depot on Wentworth Avenue, Kingston.
+But stiff competition for the building had them produce a detailed and imaginative submission to government and they were ecstatic when their bid was accepted.

 Our journey continues and it is our great pleasure…